Ferdinand Smith: Deportation

 In early 1948, NMU president Joe Curran bowed to pressure and fired known communists from the NMU, including Smith.

-In February 1948, U.S. Immigrations arrested Smith as an illegal alien.
-In March 1948, Smith found himself lumped into a group of Communist party and labor leaders, headed for deportation.
+In February 1948, U.S. Immigration arrested Smith as an illegal alien.
+In March 1948, Smith found himself lumped into a group of Communist Party and labor leaders headed for deportation.
 Lee Pressman, who had just left the CIO as general counsel, joined a group of lawyers to defend them.
 Pressman represented all five, at least some of whom had their own attorneys: alleged Soviet spy Gerhart Eisler (represented by Abraham J. Isserman), Irving Potash of the Fur and Leather Workers Union; Smith, secretary of the NMUM (Pressman); Charles A. Doyle of the Gas, Coke and Chemical Workers Union (Isadore Englander), and CPUSA labor secretary John Williamson (Carol Weiss King).
 Pressman went on to join Joseph Forer, a Washington-based attorney, in representing the five before the U.S. Supreme Court.

-In April 1948, Pete Seeger partook in a benefit concert for Smith's defense.
+In April 1948, Pete Seeger participated in a benefit concert for Smith's defense.
 By that time, according to congressional hearings in 1955, Smith was no longer vice president.

 On May 5, 1948, Pressman and Forer received a preliminary injunction so their defendants might have hearings with examiners unconnected with the investigations and prosecutions by examiners of the Immigration and Naturalization Service.
 (All attorneys were members of the National Lawyers Guild.)

 Last years

 Smith was deported.
 He went to live in Vienna, Austria, where he worked for the World Federation of Trade Unions (WFTU).
 In 1951 (or 1952), Smith found himself deported to Jamaica.
-He remained involved in union activism by organized sugar works and leading a union federation until his death in 1961.
+He remained involved in union activism by organizing sugar works and led a union federation until his death in 1961.